-This is the software I currently use the most.
+This is software is my absolute favorite.
 Stitchmastery is an application you need to download to your computer unlike the other two options presented on this page.

 The downside of Stitchmastery is that it is not as intuitive to use as Stitch Fiddle and it takes some time to learn to use the software.
 Luckily they have good tutorials and even though I have not been able to figure out how to make something by myself I have always found an answer on their website.

 Stitchmastery blog and Youtube channel get updated regularly and their Ravelry group has activity as well so there is plenty of tips and support available.

 You can try the software for free.
 With the free version, you cannot save any charts but otherwise, you can explore the features.
 If you decide to purchase there is a one-time fee 60£ which equals approximately 74$ / 70€.

 When I first began designing knitwear and writing my own patterns I made my charts with Stitch Fiddle which is a cloud-based software.
 It means that you don’t have to download or install any app but instead you use the software with your browser (such as Chrome or Safari).

 I started with the free version but quite soon I noticed that I need the premium features.
 For instance, in the free version you cannot download a high quality version of the chart and the more complex charts are too low quality to be used in a pattern because the symbols just are too tiny to be read.
 There are also other very useful features in the paid version which makes creating a chart much more faster and easier such as chart mirroring and filling a larger area once instead of having to change each symbol one by one.